d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 The gradient of the function $y = 2\mathbf{x}^{\top}\mathbf{x}$ with respect to $\mathbf{x}$ should be $4\mathbf{x}$.
 Let us quickly verify that our desired gradient was calculated correctly.
-If the two `ndarray`s are indeed the same, then the equality between them holds at every position.
+If the two tensors are indeed the same, then the equality between them holds at every position.

 ```{.python .input}